devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 ### INTRODUCTION
 In order to implement a deep network analysis, you will need to do the following:

-1. create your dataset
+1. Create your dataset

-2. train your model
+2. Train your model

-3. test your models
+3. Test your models

 Creating your data will depend on your domain of interest.
 You need to have a sizable sample (20-200 images) and perhaps use methods such as data augmentation [1] to improve the performance of your model.